Ursego/JiGit/_______ReadMe_______.txt

 You can rerun 'c' for the same ticket to ensure that branches exist locally and remotely for all the releases of RELS_CSV.
 The recovery logic:
 1. A branch, mistakenly deleted from locals, is re-created to point exactly where the remote branch is.
 2. A branch, mistakenly deleted from remotes, is re-published from locals.
 3. If a new release was added to RELS_CSV after the previous run of 'c', create a branch for it.
-If it's the first time a feature branch is being created for that bas branch, the script creates it locally, printing this message: "'<release name>' is not recognized on LOCALS.
+     If it's the first time a feature branch is being created for that base branch, the script downloads it to locals, printing this message:
+     "'<release name>' is not recognized on LOCALS.
 It could be a new release just added to the project.
 Downloading it..."

 BONUS TRACK:

-'c' also creates a dedicated folder to store any ticket-related files (see " Folders for tickets' artefacts" below).
+'c' also creates a dedicated folder to store any ticket-related files (see "Folders for tickets' artefacts" below).

 ####### The 'b' command – Backport commit: